outpaddling/LPJS/README.md

 they are working properly.
 This avoids wasting resources and shows common courtesy to other cluster users.

-Unlike other batch systems, LPJS is designed to be simple, easy to deploy and manage, and portable to __any__
-POSIX platform.
 Most existing batch systems are extremely complex, including our long-time favorite, SLURM, which stands for "Simple Linux Utility for Resource Management", but is no longer simple by any stretch of the imagination.
 The 'S' in SLURM has become somewhat of an irony as it has